Amira764/Amira764/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on refactoring RSpec files
+- 🔭 I’m currently working on refactoring RSpec files and you can find my work user [here](https://github.com/AmiraAbdelghany)
 - 🌱 I’m currently learning Ruby on Rails (still lost but working on it 😃)

 <!--